 It's important to figure all of this out before you start tubing the bar because you don't want to get half way done and then find out you're one hole off in one direction or the other.

-The procedure below refers mainly to units with rubber tubing between the trackerbar and the lead tubing.
+The procedure below refers mainly to units with rubber tubing between the trackerbar and the lead tubing or rubber tubing from the trackerbar to the stack.
 However, most of the information is also applicable to units that have lead tubing from the trackerbar to the stack.
 The following set of pictures has been re-sized so they will fit onto this page.
 The original pictures (each 160K in size) are available by clicking on the picture.
 You will have to use the "BACK" feature on your browser to return to this page.

 To insure the best looking job possible, it is imperative that you measure, as best as you are able, the existing tubing lengths from the trackerbar to the other end of the lead tubing.
 It would be ill advised to attempt replacing the trackerbar tubing using this treatise without reading the ENTIRE treatise first.
 Taking a few pictures and lots of measurements will always help insure a better looking job.
 Also, if you have lead tubing from the trackerbar to the stack, you will need special reducing nipples and about 150 ft. of trackerbar tubing.
 Furthermore, you will have to ream out the holes where the lead goes into the wood with a drill bit to insure a tight fit.